jruels/fun-istio/labs/01-docker-build/index.md

 You should now see a successful "Hello World!" message.

-In this lab you successfully build a couple of Docker images and executed applications using those images.
+In this lab you successfully built a couple of Docker images and executed applications using those images.

 # Lab Complete